fabiopapais/chat-your-data/README.md

 - Automatic Schema description
 - Improve workflow with retries and better error handling

-    This was attempted but could be better with an agentic approach (agent having access to tools, contrary to current static workflow)
+    This was attempted but could be better with an agentic approach (agent having access to tools, contrary to current static workflow and llm request)
+- More accuracy with visualization generation

+    Even with a lot of given context, the LLMs still make wrong assumptions about the data, fabricate data and generate wrong visualizations.
+Better prompt engineering or specialist models may improve this.
+- Test dedicated models such as https://huggingface.co/defog/llama-3-sqlcoder-8b